AllenInstitute/AllenSDK/doc_template/index.rst

 See the `mouse connectivity section <connectivity.html>`_ for more details.

 What's New - Release 0.14.3 (October 19th, 2017)
 -----------------------------------------------

 The 0.14.3 release coincides with the first release of human data and models in the Allen Cell Types Database and a complete requantification of structure unionize records in the Allen Mouse Brain Connectivity Atlas based on a new revision of the Common Coordinate Framework structure ontology and voxel annotations.
+For details on what types of data were added to the two atlases, take a look at the `data release notes <https://github.com/AllenInstitute/AllenSDK/wiki/Release-Notes-(0.14.3)>`_.

 Users of the :py:class:`~allensdk.core.cell_types_cache.CellTypesCache` can filter for cells based on the species of the cell's donor using the ``species`` argument of
 :py:meth:`~allensdk.core.cell_types_cache.CellTypesCache.get_cells`.
 Examples of this are shown in the metadata filtering section of the example
 `Jupyter notebook <_static/examples/nb/cell_types.html>`_

 The Allen Mouse Brain Connectivity Atlas contains over 350 new data sets and structure unionize records have been completely reprocessed with updated 3D annotations of the Common Coordinate Framework.
-The structure ontology contains new structures, with annotations have changing the most.  :py:meth:`~allensdk.core.mouse_connectivity_cache.MouseConnectivityCache.get_annotation_volume` method will by default return a new volume by default.
+The structure ontology contains new structures, with annotations have changing the most.
+The :py:class:`~allensdk.core.mouse_connectivity_cache.MouseConnectivityCache` :code:`get_annotation_volume` method will by default return a new volume by default.
 You can choose which version of annotations you would like using the ``ccf_version`` :py:class:`~allensdk.core.mouse_connectivity_cache.MouseConnectivityCache` constructor.

 To access new experiments and unionize records, you will need to remove a number of files in your manifest directory so that :py:class:`~allensdk.core.mouse_connectivity_cache.MouseConnectivityCache` will know to download the new copies: